More about this project

 Rosemarie McGoldrick is a London-based sculptor and installation artist who has shown nationally and internationally.

-Head of Cass Interiors and course leader for Theatre and Film Production Design BA (Hons).
+Senior lecturer in Theatre and Performance Practice BA, and course leader for Theatre and Film BA

 Head of School of Architecture